AI-multimodal/Lightshow/paper.md

 allowing the user to easily utilize Pymatgen and pull a large number of materials structures quickly.
-Functionality is also available for instantiating a `Database` via loading, e.g., `POSCAR`-style structure files from local storate.
+Functionality is also available for instantiating a `Database` via loading, e.g., `POSCAR`-style structure files from local storage.
 Once a database has been created, code-specific simulation parameters inheriting the `_BaseParameters` base class interface with various methods in Pymatgen as well as in-house built software for systematically writing input files for multiple XAS simulation programs, including FEFF [@rehr2010parameter],